 1.5.1.
-3.1.6.-There should be a clear legal basis regarding whenthe timing of final settlement finality occurs in an FMlof a central counterparty's obligations in order to define when key financial risks are transferred in the system, including the point at which transactions are irrevocable.
-Settlement finality is an important building block for risk-management systems (see also PrincipleCCP Standard 8).
-An FMIA central counterparty should consider, in particular, the actions that would need to be taken in the event of a participant's insolvency.
+3.1.6.
+There should be a clear legal basis regarding when settlement finality occurs in an FMIa securities settlement facility in order to define when key financial risks are transferred in the system, including the point at which transactions are irrevocable.
+Settlement finality is an important building block for risk-management systems (see also Principle 8).
+An FMISSF Standard 7).
+A securities settlement facility should consider, in particular, the actions that would need to be taken in the event of a participant's insolvency.
 A key question is whether transactions of an insolvent participant would be honoured as final, or could be considered void or voidable by liquidators and relevant authorities.
-In some countries, for example, so-called "zero-hour rules" rules in insolvency law can have the effect of reversing a payment, notwithstanding that appears to haveit has successfully been settled inprocessed by a payment system.4 Because this possibility can lead to credit and liquidity risks, a central counterparty should ensure that the finality of settlement is not affected by the operation of zero-hour rules that undermine settlement finality should be eliminated.
-An FMI{in} any relevant jurisdiction.
-A central counterparty should ensure that settlement obligations are subject to the protections of the Payment Systems and Netting Act 1998 (if operating in Australia), or equivalent legislation in other jurisdictions.
-A central counterparty also should consider the legal basis for the external settlement mechanisms it uses, such as funds transfer or securities transfer systems.
-The laws of the relevant jurisdictions should support the provisions of the FMI'scentral counterparty's legal agreements with its participants and money settlement banksagents relating to finality.
+In some countries, for example, so-called "zero-hour rules" rules" in insolvency law can have the effect of reversing a payment notwithstanding that appears to haveit has successfully been settled inprocessed by a payment system.
+Because this possibility can lead to credit and liquidity risks, the securities settlement facility should ensure that the finality of settlement is not affected by the operation of zero-hour rules that undermine settlement finality should be eliminated. in any relevant jurisdiction.
+If the securities settlement facility offers real-time gross settlement, or has arrangements that involve the netting of transactions, it should seek the benefit of the relevant sections of the Payment Systems and Netting Act 1998 (if operating in Australia), or equivalent legislation in other jurisdictions.
+An FMIA securities settlement facility also should consider the legal basis for the external settlement mechanisms it uses, such as funds transfer or securities transfer systems.
+The laws of the relevant jurisdictions should support the provisions of the FMI'ssecurities settlement facility's legal agreements with its participants and money settlement banksagents relating to finality.